vin18/address-book-service/README.md

 Use swap to edit out an entry from the map iff the entry key is present in the map.

 ##### Searching in DB
 There can be two ways to search the DB string-pattern-match or using a map as a pattern.
-The string mach will match the values, without the 'key' constraint.
+The string match will match the values, without the 'key' constraint.
 A map match can specifiy which key to map with which value.

 For example, the following map search request will result in finding
 ```json